Gypsy Roadhog

-"Gypsy Roadhog" is a song by the British rock band Slade, released in 1977 as the only single from the band's seventh studio album Whatever Happened to Slade.
+"Gypsy Roadhog" is a song by the British rock band Slade, released on 21 January 1977 as the only single from the band's seventh studio album, Whatever Happened to Slade.
 It was written by lead vocalist Noddy Holder and bassist Jim Lea, and produced by Chas Chandler.
 It reached No. 48 in the UK.

 Background

 Having returned from the US in late 1976, Slade found the UK music business much changed from when they had left in 1975 to try and crack the American market.
 Punk rock had exploded to become the dominant influence on youth culture and the music press.
 Upon their return, the band began recording their new album Whatever Happened to Slade, and in January 1977, "Gypsy Roadhog" was released as the lead single.
 After performing the song on the children's television show Blue Peter, complaints about the song's lyrics saw the song largely removed from the Radio 1 playlist.
 As a result, the single stalled at No. 48, and remained in the charts for only two weeks.
 Whatever Happened to Slade was released in March but failed to chart.

 The song's lyrics depicted the tale of a cocaine dealer in America.
-In a 1989 interview on Sky by Day, Holder recalled of the song and its banning: "The song was all about a cocaine dealer in America, but it was actually an anti-drug song.
+In a 1989 interview on Sky by Day, Holder recalled the song and its banning: "The song was all about a cocaine dealer in America, but it was actually an anti-drug song.
 The next day in all the newspapers, Keith Richards had just been arrested for cocaine and there's all things in the paper about using silver spoons and everything.
 Blue Peter went berserk when they found out the song was about cocaine, 'cause it had already gone out then.
 Radio One banned the record and it sank without a trace."

 Release

 "Gypsy Roadhog" was released on 7" vinyl by Barn Records in the UK, Ireland, Belgium and Germany.
-It was the first Slade single to be released on Barn, which was owned by the band's manager Chas Chandler.
+It was the first Slade single to be released on Barn Records, which was owned by the band's manager Chas Chandler, with distribution and marketing by Polydor Records.
 The B-side, "Forest Full of Needles", was exclusive to the single and would later appear on the band's 2007 compilation B-Sides.